 Oregon Paid Leave Requirements

-As of January 2023, payroll contributions must be made by employers in Oregon to the state's paid leave fund regardless of company size.
+As of January 2023, payroll contributions must be made by employers in Oregon to the state's paid leave fund regardless of company size (Important for how to do payroll for a small business in Oregon).
 Payroll contribution rates will be set by the state annually and cannot exceed 1%.

 For Companies with 25 or More Employees